sicrisembay/CANopenNode_ESP32/README.md

 # CANopenNode ESP32

-CANopenNode device support for Espressif ESP32
+CANopenNode support for Espressif ESP32.
+This is normally referenced as a submodule in a project.

 # Environment